nikitavoloboev/data/life/lessons-learned.md

 - use switch cases over long ifs
 - it’s a lot easier to actually just use one screen
 	- much easier to context switch
+- use version control
+	- and commit your changes
+	- it is a pain to reverse and fix things when you don't know where the problem is
+	- do __atomic__ commits

 # Using Mind maps